 Scale the protocol to any lipid volume with a minimum volume of 1 mL.
 For this protocol, a total lipid volume of 10 mL with a total lipid concentration of 1 mg per mL was used for all formulations.
 The excipient solution will be: 10% propylene glycol, 10% glycerol, and 80% phosphate buffer saline (PBS, 1X, 7.4 pH) (% v/v/v) (see Step 2.3 and "Lipid Formula Sheet").

-NOTE: Synthesis protocol of Pyro-lipids is outlined in the Supplementary Information "Other Protocols and Data" Steps S1 to S1.19, which was modified from the work done by Zheng et al.15.
+NOTE: Synthesis protocol of Pyro-lipids is outlined in the Supplemental File "Other Protocols and Data" Steps S1 to S1.19, which was modified from the work done by Zheng et al.15.

 Based on the calculated masses (see Step 1.1 and "Lipid Formula Sheet"), weigh out each of the non-Pyro-lipids and transfer to a sufficiently sized borosilicate glass vial with a screw-on cap.